UitsTanVirH/operating-system/README.md

 Browser has a lot of resosurces such as: timer, geo location, console, url, local storage.
 Web apis is used to access those browser resources built by browser engineers

+Web apis:
+  setTimeout()
+  fetch()
+  Dom apis
+  localStorage
+  console
+  location

+Callback queue and mirco task queue is stored in heap Only functions created from promise will go to micro task queue